ZoomyCat/lucid/README.md

 	-Verify hyperlink states.

+	-Check which architectures the packages can be built for and build for the appropriate ones.

 	-Check for upstream updates directly from the sources.

 		-Potentially work in either interactive or automated update mode.

 	-Check for errors and offer suggestions on how to fix the errors.